QuantEcon/lecture-python.myst/lectures/re_with_feedback.md

 ## Log money supply feeds back on log price level

-The same pattern of eigenvalues splitting around unity, with one being below unity and another greater than unity, sometimes continues to prevail when there is  *feedback* from the log price level to the log money supply.
+An arrangement of eigenvalues that split around unity, with one being below unity and another being greater than unity, sometimes prevails when there is  *feedback* from the log price level to the log money supply.

 Let the feedback rule be